-For the best crunchy pickles you want to use as fresh of cucumbers as possible.
-So try to can the same day that you harvest.
+For more crunchy pickles you want to use the freshest cucumbers possible.
+So try to can on the same day that you harvest.

-Second, combine the Mrs. Wages bread and butter mix, vinegar, and sugar into a large nonreactive saucepan.
-Bring to a boil and then immediately remove from heat and set aside.
+Second, combine the Mrs. Wages bread and butter mix, vinegar, and sugar into a large nonreactive stockpot.
+Bring to a boil and then immediately remove from the heat and set aside.

 Third, if you’re using pickling cucumbers, you can leave them whole or sliced, but sliced is recommended.
 If you’re using Armenian cucumbers then cut them into spears or slice them thinly.

-After you pour on the brine I put a rounded 1/8 tsp. of pickle crisp into the jar for pints or 1/4 tsp. into quarts.
-This will help make your pickles crunchier and if you can’t find it in your local store you can get it on Amazon.
+Then if you want, put a rounded 1/8 teaspoon of Pickle Crisp, into the jar for pints or 1/4 teaspoon into a quart jar.
+It will help make your pickles crunchier and if you can’t find it at your local store you can get it on Amazon.

-Use a non metallic spatula and put it inside of the jar between the cucumbers and side of the jar.
-Then press the spatular back against the cucumbers and it will release any air that is trapped.
+Use a nonmetallic spatula and put it inside of the jar between the cucumbers and the side of the jar.
+Then press the spatula back against the cucumbers and it will release any air that is trapped.

 Repeat several times.

-After you pack each jar and fill it with brine, wipe down the rim to make sure it is clean.
-Then take a lid out of the simmering water and put it on the jar.
+After you pack each jar, fill it with brine, and remove the air bubbles, wipe down the rim to make sure it is clean, and put a lid on the jar.

-After the lid and band is on, place the jar on the canner rack.
+After the lid and band are on, place the jar on the canner rack.

-Once you have all jars filled and placed on the canner rack then carefully lower the rack into the water bath canner.
-The jars should be 1-2 inches below the water and so add in boiling water if needed.
+Once you have all jars filled and placed on the canner rack, carefully lower the rack into the water bath canner.
+The jars should be 1-2 inches below the water and so add in additional boiling water if needed.